 The two most influential organizations to the accounting profession are responsible for the development of the Uniform Accountancy Act (UAA):

 The National Association of State Boards of Accountancy (NASBA) is a nonprofit organization that provides national leadership to state boards of accountancy and promotes high standards in professional accounting.
 It is NASBA that is responsible for administering and scoring the CPA exam for all states and jurisdictions.
-In fact, 32 state boards of accountancy refer directly to NASBA’s CPA Exam Services (CPAES) to determine candidate eligibility to sit for the exam.
+In fact, 49 of the 55 licensing jurisdictions refer directly to NASBA’s CPA Exam Services (CPAES) to determine candidate eligibility to sit for the exam.

 The American Institute of Certified Public Accountants (AICPA), originally established in 1939, is more than just the most influential and relevant professional association advocating for CPAs.
 AICPA is also instrumental in implementing updates to the Uniform Accountancy Act and Uniform CPA Exam as practice standards for CPAs evolve to be fully inclusive of global commerce in the 21st century.